 He has also illustrated a how-to-draw book, Draw Fantasy (1997), which offers step by step instructions on how to draw a dragon, cyclops, troll, centaur, unicorn and more.
 Dixon is also an award winning exhibitor at the City of Lancaster Museum/Art Gallery.
 He lives with his wife and two dogs, 3 peacocks, two cats and one parrot in a land of rolling hills and rather large trees in southern California.

-In the summer of 2016 Dixon plans to launch a new website for people to learn how to draw Fantasy Creatures– DrawFantasyCreatures.com.
-The website will be hosted by Drawfan–actually a fun distorted image of Dixon!
+By the end of 2016 Dixon plans to launch a new website for people to learn how to draw Fantasy Creatures– DrawFantasyCreatures.com.
+The website will be hosted by Drawfan–actually a fun “distorted image” of Dixon!